 graph above generated from that data.
 The DLT opened on April 28, 2019.
 This is not an official report.

 main drawbacks of this intersection are that the right turns from Loop

 turnarounds.
-And traffic on Bandera will
+Also, traffic on Bandera now encounters an additional

-encounter an additional signal just beyond Loop 1604 that may be red
+just beyond Loop 1604 that may be red

 depending on traffic patterns and the point in the cycle motorists

 reach that signal.
 However, any delays caused by those additional